rjwalls/CS4401-notes/2019-03-21-beyondthestack.md

 layout: post
 ---

-So far we've talked (alot) about one specific bug related to memory management: buffer overflows.
+So far we've talked (a lot) about one specific bug related to memory management: buffer overflows.
 Today we are going to talk more about memory management in C and how memory mis-management can lead to many different types of errors.